All Of Pete Davidson's Girlfriends In Chronological Order

 Pete Davidson was far from done in 2019.
 He swiftly moved on to Kaia Gerber, the daughter of supermodel Cindy Crawford and businessman Rande Gerber.
 Their relationship kicked off in October, and they were frequently seen together, even enjoying a romantic getaway in Miami.

 Despite their public outings, rumours swirled that Kaia’s parents hoped the relationship would fizzle out.
 And, indeed, it did.
 By January 2020, Pete and Kaia had called it quits.
-During this time, Pete was navigating personal challenges and sought help by checking into rehab, which he openly discussed.
-In an interview with Page 6 he stated, “It just wasn’t the right place or the right time at all,” reflecting on their parting.
+During this time, Pete was navigating personal challenges and sought help by checking into rehab, something he openly discussed.
+In an interview with Page 6, he stated that “It just wasn’t the right place or the right time at all” while reflecting on their parting.

 Olivia O’Brien (2020)

-The long list of Pete Davidson’s girlfriends continued in 2020 as rumours circulated about Pete Davidson’s fling with singer Olivia O’Brien.
-Although Davidson denied their involvement, O’Brien claimed they had a secret but brief relationship that began in October 2020.
-She revealed that Pete broke things off via text, a revelation she made on the “BFFs” podcast in June 2022.
+The long list of Pete Davidson’s girlfriends continued in 2020 as rumours circulated about his fling with singer Olivia O’Brien.
+Although Davidson denied their relationship, O’Brien claimed they had a secret but brief relationship that began in October 2020.
+She revealed that Pete broke things off via text, a revelation she made on the BFFs podcast in June 2022.
 Despite the ending, O’Brien had only kind words for Davidson, praising him as a “nice guy.”

 Like most other ladies, Olivia couldn’t help but gush about his good looks, humour and sweetness that drew her to him.